spanickroon/Task-Management-Tools/README.md

 ### Errors

 ```
-If there are errors at startup, install the pygame ( pip3 install pygame )
+If there are errors at startup, install the pygame, xclip:
+pip3 install pygame
+sudo apt-get install xclip xsel
 ```